-Investment Policy - IMET Convenience Series September 30, 2005
+Investment Policy - IMET Convenience Series September 30, 2006

 The Illinois Metropolitan Investment Fund ("IMET" or "Fund") is an actively managed investment fund for Illinois local governments.
-IMET's Convenience Series ("Convenience Series") is a short-term vehicle for use exclusively by members of the Illinois Metropolitan Investment Fund (IMET).
+IMET's Convenience Series ("Convenience Series") is a short-term vehicle for use exclusively by members of IMET.
 This policy applies to the investment of Convenience Series funds.
-The Convenience Series is designed as an investment vehicle for: a) near-term investment of funds intended for eventual placement into IMET's 1 to 3 year fund, b) the investment of bond proceeds, c) any purpose deemed necessary and beneficial by Fund participants.
+The Convenience Series is designed as an investment vehicle for: a) near-term investment of funds intended for eventual placement into the IMET 1-3 Year Series, b) the investment of bond proceeds, and c) any purpose deemed necessary and beneficial by Fund participants.